Indigenous Philippine folk religions: Shamans

-The "negative" counterparts of Philippine shamans are the Philippine witches, which include different kinds of people with differing occupations and cultural connotations depending on the ethnic group they are associated with.
+The "negative" counterparts of Filipino shamans are witches of the Philippines, which encompasses diverse groups with varying occupations and cultural connotations, depending on the ethnic group with which they are associated.
 They are completely different from the Western notion of what a witch is.
-Examples of witches in a Philippine concept are the mannamay, mangkukulam, and mambabarang.
+Examples of witches in the Philippines are the mannamay, mangkukulam, and mambabarang.
 As spiritual mediums and divinators, shamans are notable for countering and preventing the curses and powers of witches, notably through the usage of special items and chants.
 Aside from the shamans, there are also other types of people who can counter specific magics of witches, such as the mananambal, which specializes in countering barang.
 Shamans can also counter the curses of supernatural beings such as aswangs.
 However, because they are mortal humans, the physical strength of shamans are limited compared to the strength of an aswang being.
 This gap in physical strength is usually bridged by a dynamics of knowledge and wit.

-Philippine witches are not necessarily evil, as they can also serve for the good of society.
-In cases where a crime was met by injustice as the instigator was not persecuted properly or was acquitted despite mounting evidences, the victims or their family and friends can ask aid from witches to bring justice by way of black magic, which differs per ethnic association.
-In traditional beliefs outside of mainstream Filipino movie renditions, it is believed that black magic in cases of injustice does not affect the innocent.
+Philippine witches are not necessarily evil; they can also serve the public good.
+In cases where a crime was met by injustice as the instigator was not persecuted properly or was acquitted despite mounting evidence, the victims or their family and friends can ask for aid from witches to bring justice by way of black magic, which differs per ethnic association.
+In traditional beliefs outside film depictions in the Philippines, it is held that black magic, in cases of injustice, does not affect the innocent.